-Mr E also says the agreement was misrepresented to him as an investment but other than Mr E's testimony, I've not seen evidence to corroborate that or to corroborate Mr E's suggestion that he wanted to sell the timeshare and was promised he'd be able to.
+Mr S says the agreement was misrepresented to him as an investment but other than Mr S's testimony, I've not seen evidence to corroborate that or to corroborate Mr S's suggestion that he wanted to sell the timeshare and was promised he'd be able to.
 I don't, therefore, think Tandem were unreasonable to reject those complaints.